 One simple solution is to make sure your clinical informatics leadership can partner with your IT security team to bolster enterprise and information architecture, cybersecurity, and clinical system integration.
 It remains absolutely critical for your digitization to incorporate compliance from the get-go.
 Fortunately, in the era of innovation, the machines can do some of the work for you… and we’ll do the rest.

-BAI Security’s HIPAA Risk Assessment is here to support you in protecting patient data, your critical functions, and community confidence in your organization—all while ensuring regulatory compliance.
+BAI Security’s HIPAA Security Risk Assessment and HIPAA Privacy Risk Assessment are here to support you in protecting patient data, your critical functions, and community confidence in your organization—all while ensuring regulatory compliance.
 With a focus on PHI protection, an exhaustive evaluation and a thorough breakdown of risk mitigation, your HIPAA audit has never been easier, more comprehensive, or more secure.

 For an in-depth audit and practical recommendations on a fast track to compliance, contact us today.